zkpstandard/wg-plonkish/src/optimizations.md

 f'[h_i, \mathbf{r}(j) + e_i] = f[i, j]
 $$

-Fixed concrete cells not assigned values by this mapping are filled with zeros.
+Fixed concrete cells not assigned values by this translation are filled with zeros.

 The abstract coordinates appearing in $\equiv$ and $S$ are similarly mapped to their concrete coordinates.

+### Constraint translations

-The conditions for custom gates in the concrete circuit are then given by:
+The conditions for custom constraints in the concrete circuit are then given by:
 $$
 \mathsf{CUS}'_u = \big\{\, \mathbf{r}(j) : j \in \mathsf{CUS}_u \,\big\} \\[0.6ex]
 j' \in \mathsf{CUS}'_u \Rightarrow p_u\!\left(\big[\, w'[h_i, j' + e_i] : i \leftarrow 0 \text{..} m \,\big]\right) = 0